Jon-Varner/alien-empires-bot/README.md

 <ol>
   <li>Currently, the app only constructs 4 types of fleets: Raiders, Carriers, "Biggest Ships Possible", and "Most Ships Possible".
 The final type of fleet, "Balanced" is a more complicated algorithm, but I'll get it done soon.</li>
-  <li>I plan to add an always accessible menu for viewing the alien empires' current technology status.</p>
   <li>There is currently no way to save game state--if you refresh the page, you'll begin a new game.
 I may implement a database at some point, which would necessitate some form of user login or at least cookies.</li>
-  <li>Eventually, I might add a "verbose" mode that displays all of the "die rolls" and tech assignments.
-For now, I wanted to keep the experience as clean and simple as possible, so I hid all of that information.</li>
 </ol>

 <h2>What technology did you use?</h2>